ndd21/PHYS281/docs/index.md

 overall grade (6% each week), with the project counting for 70%.

-Help and guidance for the exercises and project will be provided in weekly (Weeks 1-10) computer labs split over three sessions.
-All students will be assigned to one of these three sessions.
-There will also be an "office hour" drop-in slot for additional help.
+Help and guidance for the exercises and project will be provided in weekly (Weeks 1-10) computer labs.

-The programming exercises and quizzes must be submitted on Moodle by 14:00 on the Tuesday the week after the associated lab session (e.g., the Week 1 assignment should be submitted no later than 14:00 on the Tuesday of Week 2).
-The late submission deadline is 14:00 on the following Wednesday.
+The programming exercises and quizzes must be submitted via MOODLE, where information about deadlines can be found.
 If you require an extension or have a problem please contact [Louise Crook](https://teams.microsoft.com/l/chat/0/0?users=louise.crook@lancaster.ac.uk) in the teaching office.
-Submitted code will be tested and marked automatically using a Moodle plugin.
-To avoid losing marks it is highly recommended that you test your code on your own machine before submitting it on Moodle.
+Submitted code will be tested and marked automatically using a MOODLE plugin.
+To avoid losing marks it is highly recommended that you test your code on your own machine before submitting it on MOODLE.
 Read the questions and expected inputs/outputs carefully, including making sure functions/classes are named *exactly* as specified (including letter case).